FAQs

 Do your courses help people lie more effectively?

-While the field of lying and lie detection is undoubtedly a valid and important field of research with the potential to support both the public and many different national security organisations, it forms only one small subset of the wider field of deception.
-We argue that lying provides little help in understanding deception more broadly, as it is not relevant to other domains, and it does not support the design of deceptive action.
+While the field of lying and lie detection is undoubtedly a valid and important area of research, it forms only one small subset of the wider field of deception.
+Lying provides little practical help in understanding deception more broadly as it does not fully explain and support the design of deceptive action.
 Some philosophers even suggest that lying and deception are two entirely different phenomena.
 This is because lying only depends on making false statements, while deception can be achieved by making true statements, or not actually making any statements at all.

 For these reasons, our courses do not cover lying, nor do they tackle lie detection.
-The Artifice System for designing deception and influence activity is concerned with structural deception, where Structural Deception is defined as:
+The Artifice System for deceptive thinking is concerned with structural deception, which can be defined as:

-“Deliberate measures to induce erroneous sensemaking and subsequent behaviour within a target audience, to achieve and exploit an advantage.”
+“Deliberate measures to induce errors in the sensemaking and consequent behaviour of a target audience, to achieve and exploit an advantage.”

 For more information about this topic please look at our Ethics page.